Setting the Direction

 “After I finished school, I knew I didn’t want to go to university.
 I spent a while just going on as many climbing trips as I could, and worked at the Beacon to fund them.
 It was while I was there that I watched people set routes and I really wanted to give it a go.
 I’m grateful that Gill Lovick – the owner of the Beacon – gave me the opportunity to learn.
 It was so difficult; so physical.
 The Beacon has a big lead wall, and it was there that I learned the rope work and movement of setting.
 Hauling and jugging and hauling and jugging.
 Trial and error while I found a system that worked for me.
 I remember reflecting on my progress after a couple of months.
 It still felt hard, but I knew that I must enjoy it because I really wanted to keep developing my skills.

-''Sometimes an entire route is built around a desire to use a single hold, other times the holds are simply tools to create a sequence of movement.''
+'Sometimes an entire route is built around a desire to use a single hold, other times the holds are simply tools to create a sequence of movement.''

 Zoë sifts through candy-coloured holds in the store room; crimps and pinches, slopers and monos.
 Edges smaller than the pad of one finger and bulbous volumes.
 Like a drystone waller, she has half an eye for something specific, but an open mind; ready to be flexible if something else will fit.
 Sometimes an entire route is built around a desire to use a single hold, other times the holds are simply tools to create a sequence of movement.